IBM-Cloud/docs-services/services/Nexmo/index.md

 );
 ```

-Now, let's deploy this to Bluemix.
+Now, let's deploy this app to Bluemix.